Want to conduct a feasibility study? Investigate whether your product or service will succeed in the market.

 PSV Fan Store

-needs assessment research:GoodLife Foods
+Consumer needs exploration:GoodLife Foods

 Visitor survey: